 3) A Chained Tomb

-The narrative of A Chained Tomb spans a couple of decades in the lives of a couple of people (most of them relatives) living separate lives.
-The main character is a boy named Uze, and he is the absolute worst kind of child.
+The narrative of A Chained Tomb spans a couple of decades in the lives of a couple of people (most of them relatives) living separate lives in the same town.
+The main character is a boy named Uze, and he is the absolute worst kind of offspring.
 He joins a gang, steals, beats his mother to death in a violent rage, etc.

-By the end, Uze in prison for murdering someone during a robbery.
-A female friend of his comes to visit him, and after letting the warden know who she’s there to see, the warden informs her that Uze died two days prior.
-After asking to see where Uze had been buried, the warden takes her to a patch of land behind the building that serves as a burial ground for prisoners who have no family on the outside.
+By the end, Uze in prison for murder..
+A friend of his named Jade comes to visit him.
+The warden informs Jade that Uze died two days prior.
+After asking to see where Uze’s grave, the warden takes her to a patch of land behind the building that serves as a burial ground for deceased prisoners with no family on the outside.
 Uze’s grave has an unmarked tombstone with a chain around it.
-Seeing the confusion on her face, the warden lets her know that chains are put around the tombstones of prisoners who died without finishing their sentences, to KEEP THEIR SOULS BOUND UNTIL THE END OF THEIR SENTENCE.
+Seeing the confusion on her face, the warden lets Jade know that chains are put around the tombstones of prisoners who died without finishing their sentences, to KEEP THEIR SOULS BOUND UNTIL THE END OF THEIR SENTENCE.

 And that’s how the book ends.